-1. The Parties shall cooperate on issues covered by this Agreement.

-- 2. To this end, the Parties shall establish a Committee, which shall meet once a year or at the request of a Party. - 3.
+- 1. The Parties shall cooperate on issues covered by this Agreement. - 2.
+To this end, the Parties shall establish a Committee, which shall meet once a year or at the request of a Party.
+Meetings may also be held by any technological means available to the Parties. - 3.
 The Committee shall: - (a) supervise and facilitate the implementation and application of this Agreement and further its general aims; - (b) consider any matter of interest relating to an area covered by this Agreement; - (c) establish its own procedures.